Savage Bingham & Garfield Railroad

 Index For This Page

-Savage Bingham & Garfield Railroad (SBGR) started freight service on October 1, 2007 over UP's former D&RGW Bingham and Garfield branches.
-SBGR acquired the rights to freight operations along the UTA Mid Jordan light rail line, and along UP's Garfield and bacchus branches.
-The acquisition took place in late March 2007, for a total of 20.87 miles of track that included the following trackage:
+Savage Bingham & Garfield Railroad (SVGX) started freight service on October 1, 2007 over UP's former D&RGW Bingham and Garfield branches.
+Savage acquired the rights to freight operations along the UTA Mid Jordan light rail line, and along UP's Garfield and Bacchus branches.

 March 29, 2007

-Union Pacific sold to Savage Bingham & Garfield Railroad, portions of the former D&RGW Bingham and Garfield branches.
+Union Pacific sold common carrier rights to Savage Bingham & Garfield Railroad, portions of the former D&RGW Bingham and Garfield branches.
+UP retained ownership of the track.

 - UP's rail lines between milepost 4.66 at Welby and milepost 17.10 at Magna (Garfield Branch), and between milepost 0.00 at Kearns and milepost 2.01 at Bacchus (Bacchus Branch)